 One hundred years ago, the American Optical Association held its 17th annual convention on July 18-25, 1914 at the Planter's Hotel in St. Louis, MO.
-This meeting was the first official "Congress" of the AOA, a title which the Association's annual meeting maintained for more than 80 years.
-The name change was significant because it described the Association's unique political structure--a group of nationally affiliated state organizations each represented by delegates--and embodied the spirit of democracy and equal representation that characterized the Progressive Era and the early years of Association's development.
-During this period in America and western Europe, there was great energy for institutional reform through regulation and the improvement of society through education and public health initiatives.
-The activities of the Association's first Congress clearly illustrate the influence of these movements in the dominant culture.
+This was the first official "Congress" of the AOA, a title which the Association's annual meeting maintained for more than 80 years.
+In the context of the Progressive Era, the name change was significant.
+First, the Association's political structure was, as it remains today, a group of nationally affiliated state organizations each represented by delegates.
+This emphasis on democracy and equal representation dominated the Association during its critical formative years.
+Second, the era was characterized by great energy for institutional reform through regulation and the improvement of society through education and public health initiatives.
+The desire for regulation and standardization brought about a flurry of activity among professional and trade organizations in order to define standards, set qualifications for practice and create measures to assess proficiency.
+The activities of the Association's first Congress clearly illustrate the influence of larger societal trends on the development of the profession.

 AOA President Albert Myer, perhaps concerned about the possiblity of a low turnout, issued a "greeting" sent to Association officers which was also printed in The Review.
-In addition to delineating the pre-convention committees, Myer rallied members to attend the conference by invoking the (perhaps apocryphal) words of the recently deceased former president, H.J.
-Cook, who on his deathbed was quoted as saying, "If I live, I'm going to the optometric congress in St. Louis.
+In addition to defining the pre-convention committees, Myer rallied members to attend the conference by invoking the words of the former president, H.J.
+Cook, who on his deathbed stated, "If I live, I'm going to the optometric congress in St. Louis.
 If I don't, I will be there in spirit."
-(OJRO, 34(1) June 25, 1914, Pre-Convetion Greeting to A.O.A., p.
+(OJRO, 34(1) June 25, 1914, Pre-Convention Greeting to A.O.A., p.
 39)

-Similarly, resolutions were passed to officially commend the organizers of the Panama-California Exposition and the women's magazine Collier's Weekly for their work in prohibiting and denouncing concessions sales of spectacles at expositions.
-By stopping opportunistic retailers from promising cures of various ailments through spectacle use without evidence and selling erroneous prescriptions to uninformed consumers without proper examinations, the Association sought to solidify their standing as uniquely qualified to identify visual anomalies and prescribe corrective lenses or therapy.
+Resolutions were also passed to commend the organizers of the Panama-California Exposition and the women's magazine Collier's Weekly for their work in prohibiting and denouncing concessions sales of spectacles at expositions.
+The ban was designed to stop opportunistic retailers from promising cures of various ailments through spectacle use without evidence and selling erroneous prescriptions to uninformed consumers without proper examinations.
+In this way, the Association sought to solidify the optometrist's standing as uniquely qualified to identify visual anomalies and prescribe corrective lenses or therapy.

 The committee also passed resolutions supporting various "fair trade" and "price maintenance" regulatory legislation, such as the Stevens Bill H.R.
 13305 and authorized the Secretary to send a copy of the resolutions to Senators and Congressmen in Washington, D.C.
-In these resolutions, the AOA was joined by the National Association of Retail Druggists and other professional associations whose members operated as small retailers in addtion to their professional services.
-As most optometrists were small owners and operators in this period, the maintenance of a fair and level playing field with when dealing with manufacturers and "price-cutting" retailers.
+In these resolutions, the AOA was joined by the National Association of Retail Druggists and other professional associations whose members operated as small retailers in addtion to providing professional services.
+As most optometrists were small owners and operators, the maintenance of a fair and level playing field when dealing with manufacturers, "price-cutting" retailers and large institutions--like hospitals which benefitted from economies of scale--was a priority.
 These actions by the Association illustrate the importance and ubiquitous nature of early lobbying efforts by professional associations on national regulatory policy.

-The Publicity Committee under the direction of Chairman Reginald Augustine was also very active in promoting public health and education as a way to increase the scope of practice and business for individual practitioners.
+The Publicity Committee under the direction of Chairman Reginald Augustine was also very active in promoting public health and education as a way to increase the scope of practice and find new markets.
 To this end, the Committee produced a series of pamphlets for distribution to optometrists and the public on various topics.
 It is worthy of note that "The Conservation of Vision and Modern Optometry" explains "how to obtain correctly adjusted glasses, without the use of drugs" (emphasis added).
-This directly references one of the pillars upon which organized medicine optometry's chief claims against organized medicine; the basis upon which the AMA by oculists (ophthalmologists) that proper refraction for the purpose of determining a prescription for corrective lenses required the use of mydriatic drops.
+This directly addresses one of organized medicine's principle arguments against optometry and foreshadowed a long battle to come over optometrists' use of diagnostic and therapeutic drugs.
+Oculists (ophthalmologists) argued that refraction of the eye required the use of cyclopegic drugs and that the use of drugs should be restricted to medical doctors.
+Optometrists contended that refraction for the purpose of determining a prescription for corrective lenses did not require drugs and accused oculists of over-using potentially dangerous mydriatics.

 Augustine was a dynamic speaker and even after serving three terms as AOA president (1918-1921) he remained on the payroll as a travelling spokesman on behalf of optometry.
 Of special interest to Augustine was the expansion of practice into schools through regular vision screenings of children.
 In 1914, Augustine's speech to the Congress was a recapitulation of the forward to his 1910 publication Optometry in the Schools in which he encouraged optometrists and the AOA to reach out to teachers and parent organizations to incite an interest in seeking vision care for children: "You see the teacher has a derived interest in glasses through the fact that progress in the profession depends on the work on is able to get out of students . . .
 The teacher was the first link in my chain, and next came the parents" (p.
 6)